Terry Corbell, The Biz Coach

 You might recall HSBC CEO Michael Geoghegan threatened to quit if he wasn’t named chairman.
 His widely publicized threat didn’t work.
 Instead, HSBC named Stuart Gulliver CEO, replacing Mr. Geoghegan, who retired at the end of 2010.
 Mr. Gulliver had been in charge of HSBC’s investment banking operations.

-Critics point out the significance of the job and why it’s important for a new CEO to get a running start.
+It wasn’t surprising that critics pointed out the significance of the job and why it’s important for a new CEO to get a running start.

-Succession planning should be an ongoing strategic process.
-It’s vital for identifying talent and building a reserve bench for development.
 However, delays in succession planning result in a perceived lack of competence – image problems in the marketplace, among shareholders and internally with employees.

 To empower shareholders as a policy matter, the Securities and Exchange Commission issued a nonbinding legal bulletin calling for transparency in management succession.

-More than 1,ooo executives admit their problems with succession planning, according to a study by search firm Egon Zehnder International.
-It showed none of the responding executives believe they’re good at succession planning.
-Forty-seven percent admit being mediocre in the process of succession planning and 53 percent disclose their ineffectiveness.
+None of the responding executives believed they’re good at succession planning.
+Forty-seven percent admitted being mediocre in the process of succession planning and 53 percent disclosed their ineffectiveness.

 “The global financial crisis has resulted in high CEO turnover.
-This fact combined with the recent SEC announcement that would allow shareholders to challenge the Board to disclose more information about plans for CEO succession, makes developing a succession plan even more critical,” says George L. Davis, Jr., an executive at Egon Zehnder International.
+This fact combined with the recent SEC announcement that would allow shareholders to challenge the Board to disclose more information about plans for CEO succession, makes developing a succession plan even more critical,” says George L. Davis, Jr., an executive at Egon Zehnder.

 Responding were 1,092 senior executives in every business sector from a total of nine nations.